 Regular exercise will strengthen the cardiopulmonary system.

 Daily exercise stimulates the heart, improves blood flow, and prevents the formation of blood clots in the arteries.
-Note that poor blood circulation and thrombosis can lead to a heart attack, so sports should definitely be your companion in life.
+Note that poor blood circulation and thrombosis can lead to a heart attack.

 In addition, sports are an excellent tool for the prevention of hypertension.
 With regular exercise, the lungs begin to function better, so there is no shortness of breath and a stable breathing rhythm is maintained (from 14 to 22 exhalations per minute).